ChitraRajasekaran/ComicAIVerse/README.md

 - Redirects to the Generate Image page

-**POST /users/register**

-- Add a user account

-Parameters:
-- email: User's email
-- password: User's provided password

-**POST /users/login**

-- Login a user

-Parameters:
-- email: User's email
-- password: User's provided password

 NOTE :  I may need to adjust endpoints based on specific requirements, constraints, and the technologies I choose to use over the period of implementation.

-### Auth

-- JWT Auth
-    - Before adding auth, all API requests will be using a fake user with id 1
-    - Added after core features have first been implemented
-    - Store JWT in localStorage, remove when a user logs out
-    - Add states for logged in showing different UI in places listed in mockups

-NOTE :  I may need to change the authentication method based on constraints over the period of implementation.

 ## Roadmap